Skip to content

 Our Physician Health Support Policy works in cooperation with the Tennessee Medical Foundation (TMF) Physician Health Program to outline a process through which we can provide an opportunity for treatment and counseling for impaired Residents and Fellows.

-The University also provides access to a web and phone-based UTHSC GME Employee Assistance Program (EAP) for Residents through United Health Care OTPUM Emotional Wellbeing Solutions.
-This confidential program is provided at no cost to each Resident/Fellow.
-Key elements of the EAP are:
+The University also provides access to a web and phone-based UTHSC GME Employee Assistance Program (EAP) for residents and fellows through the OTPUM Emotional Well-Being Solutions (EWS).
+This confidential program and its benefits are provided at no additional cost to each resident and fellow.
+Review an overview about the program and links to information.

-• Residents and Fellows are provided up to seven (7) counseling sessions for each issue or problem at no cost to our trainees.
+Residents and fellows are provided at least 3 in-person counseling sessions and additional virtual sessions for each issue or problem at no cost to our trainees.

 • Financial Well-Being and Coaching